licensezero/licensezero-private-license/terms.md

 # Summary

-This is a private license for software, granted by a software developer through their agent to a specific user.
+This is a private license for software, granted by a software developer through their agent to a specific company.

 # Details